jurniores/NitroNetwork/README.md

 NitroManager.Instance.Client;
 // Connects in LAN mode (likely initializes the LAN network).
 Searches for a local server; if none exists, creates one.
 NitroManager.Instance.ConnectInLan;
-// These are keys used for game encryption NitroManager.publicKey;
-NitroManager.privateKey;

 // Disconnects a connection based on the number of messages sent per second.
 // This helps prevent speed hackers from exploiting the system.
 NitroManager.msgForDisconnectPeer;